mick-warehime/ha-reolink-gif-notification/README.md

   create_gif: /bin/bash /config/scripts/create_mp4.sh "{{ arguments }}"
 ```

-3. Add this blueprint as a new blueprint
+3. Add this blueprint as a new blueprint (not sure how to get this working as a custom repo/import blueprint)

-a.
-Use HACS to add a custom repository, or
+Create a new directory in /blueprints/ and add the ha_reolink_video_notifications.yaml file

-b.
-Copy this file to the blueprints directory
+4. Add new a new automation and select the blueprint